Nebra (pharaoh): Reign

 Little is known about Nebra's reign.
 The discovery of sealings bearing Nebra's name together with sealings of Hotepsekhemwy at Saqqara suggests that Nebra conducted the burial of Hotepsekhemwy and was his direct successor.
 Additional confirmation of this succession is provided by a statue and a stone bowl both bearing Hotepsekhemwy and Nebra's serekhs in juxtaposition.

 Other pot inscriptions and seal impressions surviving from his time only name cult-related and administrative events, such as the "Erecting of the pillars of Horus".
 Under Nebra, the first depiction of the goddess Bastet occurs.
 The exact duration of Nebra's reign is the subject of investigations.
 Reconstructions of the well known Palermo Stone, a black basalt table presenting the yearly events of the kings from the beginning of the 1st dynasty up to king Neferirkare in the shape of clearly divided charts, leads to the conclusion that Nebra and his predecessor, king Hotepsekhemwy, ruled altogether for 39 years.
 Since Nebra has fewer records of his rule than Hotepsekhemwy, Nebra is thought to have ruled for a shorter time.
 The calculations differ from 29 and 10 years to 25 and 14 years.

 According to different authors, Nebra ruled Egypt c.
 2850 BC, from 2820 BC to 2790 BC (Donald B. Redford), 2800 BC to 2785 BC (Jürgen von Beckerath) or 2765 BC to 2750 BC (J. Málek).

 Tomb

 The location of Nebra's tomb is unknown.
-Egyptologists such as Wolfgang Helck and Peter Munro believe that Nebra was buried in the gallery tomb B beneath the causeway of the Pyramid of Unas at Saqqara.
-Indeed, most of the artifacts bearing Raneb's name were found there.
+The more accepted theory is that Hotepsekhemwy and his son Nebra shared Gallery Tomb A beneath the funeral passage of the Fifth-dynasty-king- Unas-necropolis at Saqqara since some seal impressions of king Nebra have been found in these galleries.
+However, Egyptologists such as Wolfgang Helck and Peter Munro believe that Nebra was buried in the gallery tomb B beneath the causeway of the Pyramid of Unas at Saqqara.
+Indeed, most of the artifacts bearing Nebra's name were also found there.